gillum14/gillum14/README.md

 I’m now transitioning into cybersecurity, where I’m applying that same security-first mindset to protecting systems, networks, and data.
 My background in physical security, public safety, and emergency response gives me a practical foundation for understanding risk, situational awareness, and incident response.

-I use this GitHub to document my learning, home lab projects, cybersecurity notes, and certification progress as I build toward a career in security operations and cyber defense.
+I use this GitHub as a living portfolio to document my home lab, cybersecurity projects, technical notes, and certification journey as I transition into cybersecurity.

 ---